amandalui/types-of-type/README.md

 - [x] Cycle through three pairs of words
 - [x] Animate type on hover / tap
 - [x] Amanda to export new assets
-– [ ] Make refresh button functional
+– [ ] Make refresh button functional and rotate image 180 degrees on click